You can download my dissertation here.

 Chapter Four--The Dogs that Didn’t Bark

 The last chapter suggested that there was little evidence of presidents willing to actually engage in full-scale war absent formal congressional authorization.
 The focus on this chapter, instead, is on negative cases.
 Specifically, it seeks to identify cases in which force was avoided because of a lack of formal congressional approval.
 These cases are important to examine because the Imperial Presidency thesis suggests they should not exist.
-In contrast to the last chapter, in which the universe of positive cases was attempted to be located and tested, here the case selection is much more deliberate (Goertz 2017).
+In contrast to the last chapter, in which the universe of positive cases was identified and tested, here the case selection is much more deliberate (Goertz 2017).
 Specifically, we seek to identify cases in which all possible confounding factors seem to suggest a willingness to intervene but for a lack of congressional approval.
 Seven cases—each taking place in a different presidential administration, and with a focus on hawkish presidents least likely to respect constitutional boundaries—demonstrate the widespread avoidance of conflict specifically due to a lack of formal authorization.

 Chapter Five--A Watching World: The War in Vietnam

 While the preceding two chapters focused on decision-making internal to the United States, this chapter extends the analysis to also focus on the watching world abroad.
 The Vietnam War is selected as a “least likely” case against which to test the theory.
 The period from the beginning of the Cold War until the end of the Vietnam War and the passage of the War Powers Resolution in 1973 is considered the zenith of the Imperial Presidency.
 When contemplating the use of military force in Southeast Asia in the 1950’s, 60’s, and 70’s, presidents possessed both a massive standing military and the clear example of Truman's "police action" in Korea as a precedent.
 Using archival research---including primary sources in both Chinese and Vietnamese---this chapter examines (i) congressional influence on presidential decision-making, (ii) international perceptions of American credibility based on congressional behavior, and (iii) White House concerns about international perceptions of American credibility based on congressional behavior.
-Looking at twelve separate crises---from the 1954 siege of Dien Bien Phu and Geneva Conference to the 1975 Fall of Saigon and Mayaguez incident---evidence generally supports the expectations of the theory and contradicts the Imperial Presidency thesis.
+Looking at a series of crises---from the 1954 siege of Dien Bien Phu and Geneva Conference to the 1975 Fall of Saigon---evidence generally supports the expectations of the theory and contradicts the Imperial Presidency thesis.